HCL-Hbot/ros_social_robot_prototype/proof_of_concepts/eye_ui_with_electron_symposium_demo/README.md

-sudo systemctl enable configure-screens.service #add to reboot sudo systemctl start configure-screens.service #(optional start now) sudo systemctl status configure-screens.service #(optional check if it is running)
+sudo systemctl enable configure-screens.service #add to reboot sudo systemctl start configure-screens.service #(optional start now) sudo systemctl status configure-screens.service #(optional check if it is running) sudo systemctl stop configure-screens.service #A command to stop te service if we want to manually change screen rotation

 ```

 When you configure screen from bash (manually)